Saunders M. et al. 2016. Research Methods for Business Students. Seventh Edition. Prentice Hall.

 - Final Evaluation is either PASS/Fail

-Learning by doing, flip learning and case study approach, learning by doing.
+Learning by doing, flip learning and case study approach.

 Research Proposal: 20 hours

 Individual Assignments and self-studies: 60 hours